calebfrye-tamu/csce470-Final-Project/README.md

 # WikiMood Search Tool
 ### Final Project for CSCE 470
-#### (The UI is currently is unpolished but fully functional.
-The backend is done now so I will be focusing on the UI from here on out)

 This web app allows you to search for wikipedia articles using a query and a mood.
 Articles are ranked against the query using BM25,  and the mood is weighted based on how many times so-called 'mood words' appear in the article.
 The corpus contains information about each article in a json file, including:
 - title